 Encapsulated Product Store Waste Transfer Route (EPSWTR), is a modification of the EPS Import/Export Facility (I/EF) and was identified as an opportunity to accelerate the start of MSSS solid waste retrievals at a UK Nuclear Site, prior to the completion of the Box Encapsulation Plant (BEP).
-The project will provide the capability to transfer MSSS solid waste to the EPS for storage and therefore enable the earlier risk reduction of the MSSS facility through the removal of bulk waste.

 What is NWPs involvement in EPSWTR?

 NWP started work on EPSWTR project in early 2017.
 Working within the IDS (Integrated Decommissioning Solutions) Joint Venture, to provide the complete design, manufacture and supply of equipment to be installed in the EPS facility.
 Having a multidiscipline team of approx. 20 engineers, NWP are responsible for all elements of Design within the project, from concept, through detailed design and production of manufacturing drawings, calculations and documentation.